-For Signalling, Panel lights or layout lighting:
+For signalling, panel lights or layout lighting:

-Ohms law works well here too - or we can use a simple "rule of thumb" for calculating the power supply need for lighting of signal lamps, panel lamps or layout lighting (each of which ideally has its own supply of course).
+Ohm's Law works well here too - or we can use a simple "rule of thumb" for calculating the power supply need for lighting of signal lamps, panel lamps or layout lighting (each of which ideally has its own supply of course).

-Simply use the figures below times the number which will be on at once, and you will have a good guide to how big the power supply you need will have to be.
+Simply use the figures below multiplied by the number which will be on at once, and you will have a good guide to how big the power supply you need will have to be.

-DO think about light control too... its nice to be able to tweak or tune lighting to realistic levels.
+Do thing about light control too - it's nice to be able to tweak or tune lighting to realistic levels!